NorSC/supervisor-search/_supervisors/david-hastings.md

   - R
   - Python
 additional_details: >-
-  In addition to the subject areas listed above, I have previously supervised projects in the following areas (and would be happy to again):
+  In addition to the subject areas listed in the themes and keywords sections above, I have previously supervised projects in the following areas (and would be happy to again):

-  - Business Intelligence systems
+  * Business Intelligence systems

-  - Sports analytics
+  * Sports analytics

-  - Finance and financial services
+  * Finance and financial services

+  If you have an idea for a project that you think I might be a good fit for, then please get in touch at david2.hastings@northumbria.ac.uk so we can have a quick discussion about it.
+Thanks!
 ---